civica-digital/inegi-geo/README.md

 # INEGI (Geospatial database)
-> `inegi-geo` a ruby wrapper for the Mexican [INEGI geospatial database][inegi]
+> Imports [INEGI geospatial database][inegi] into a readable CSV

-Every application that interacts with the INGEI's database implements their own _snowflake_ solution, or using a standalone copy of the data, causing **inconsistencies**, and missing the benefits of having a centralized source of truth.
+Every application interacting with the INGEI's geospatial data, uses a standalone copy of the database, or implements its own _snowflake_ solution, causing **inconsistencies**, missing the benefits of having a centralized source of truth.

-`inegi-geo` allows you to:
+Unluckily we couldn't figure out how to prevent this :sweat:.

-- Import the INEGI's geospatial database into **PostgreSQL**
+However, `inegi-geo` removes the hassle of importing the INEGI's geospatial data into a readable CSV that you can edit to select the combinations you want.

 ## Installation